Audition | Portfolio Submissions | Declaring a Composition Major

 Degree Plans | Scholarships | Transfer Students | Graduate Assistantships

-Incoming student composers must apply to the university as well as the School of Music.
+Incoming student composers must apply and be admitted to the university prior to auditioning for the School of Music.
 For more information, visit: https://www.shsu.edu/academics/music/admissions/undergrad.html.

 Materials may be sent electronically to email@example.com.
 Scores (whether computer-generated or hand-written) should be in pdf format.
 Recordings should be in MP3 format.
 MIDI realizations in MP3 format are acceptable.

 - For entrance at the freshmen level, no portfolio submission is required.
 However, you are welcome to send up to 3 samples of any work you may have completed.